 For the month of October, members of law enforcement in Rockingham County are invited to go "razor-less for a reason" and participate in our Beards for Bucks Campaign-- for a fee of $30, officers may grow a beard, mustache, or goatee.
 All proceeds benefit the CACRC.
-If other community members would like to make a donation to this cause, please feel free to do so below!
+If other community members would like to make a donation to this cause on behalf of a participating officer, police department, or just a general donation, please feel free to do so below!

 We are thrilled to welcome Pauline Wells back to the Blue Ocean Music Hall for a special holiday concert to benefit the Child Advocacy Center!